AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

 The EF ID, used in Adobe Advertising integrations.

+{{#cja-df-post}}

 +++

 +++**`evar1 - evar250`**

 Custom variables 1-250.
-Used in [eVar](/help/components/dimensions/evar.md) dimensions.
+Used in eVar dimensions.
 Each organization uses eVars differently.
-The best place for more information on how your organization populates respective eVars would be a [solution design document](/help/implement/prepare/solution-design.md) specific to your organization.
+The best place for more information on how your organization populates respective eVars would be a solution design document specific to your organization.

+{{#cja-df-post}}

 +++

 +++**`event_list`**

 Comma-separated list of numeric IDs that represent events triggered on the hit.
-Includes both commerce events and [custom events 1-1000](/help/components/metrics/custom-events.md).
+Includes both commerce events and custom events 1-1000.
 Uses `event.tsv` lookup.

+This column likely maps to dozens of separate metrics, depending on your implementation.
+Adobe recommends the following process to map each respective metric in Customer Journey Analytics to its numeric value represented in this Analytics data feed column:

+1. Use the `event.tsv` lookup to map each numeric value to its metric name.
+1. Use your solution design document to map each Analytics event name to its corresponding metric name in Customer Journey Analytics.
+1. Select the mapped component in the Data Views UI and note its component ID.
+If the component ID is too unwieldy, you can populate the data feed alias ID field and use that instead.
+1. Repeat for every metric that your organization uses.

+{{#cja-df-post}}

 +++